7 Types of Refrigerator Compressors and How They Work

 Here are the main features of the Centrifugal Compressor:

-• Uses a rotating impeller to compress the refrigerant gas.
+• Uses a fast-rotating impeller to compress refrigerant gas

 Pros

-Let’s take a look at the advantages of using a Centrifugal Compressor:
+Let’s look at the advantages of using a Centrifugal Compressor:

 Cons

-Here are some drawbacks of the Centrifugal Compressor:
+Here are some disadvantages of the Centrifugal Compressor:

 Real-Life Example